Taipei Travel Guide

 Next to Daan Forest Park, Taipei Botanical Garden is one of the top choices for relaxation within Taiwan’s capital.
 It’s more than just a park, but a living research centre.

-In Taipei Botanical Garden you’ll wander among over 1,500 plant species spread throughout over a dozen different mini-ecosystems.
+In Taipei Botanical Garden, you’ll wander among over 1,500 plant species spread throughout over a dozen different mini-ecosystems.
+Be sure to check out the Japanese zen garden for an extra dose of chill.

 What to eat in Taipei

-Any fan of East Asian food will get a kick out of Taipei’s food scene.
-Taiwanese food blends flavours from throughout East Asia into combination that all to its own.
+Any fan of East Asian cuisine will get a kick out of Taipei’s vibrant food scene.
+Taiwanese food blends flavors from throughout East Asia into a combination that’s all to its own.

 Stinky Tofu